This week I wrote a post for Reconciliation Australia‘s blog. You can find it here: Celebrating National Reconciliation Week

 ANZAC Day, and all that goes along with it, has become (for all intents and purposes) like something of a ‘State Religion’ for Australia.
-There is the tradition, the ceremony, the sacred space, and the requisite mythology that must accompany such things.
+It’s all there: the tradition, the ceremony, the sacred space, and the requisite mythology that must accompany such things.

 As such, I am acutely aware that whatever I say on this topic, unless it simply affirms the status quo, will no doubt upset some people.
 To express a point of view that does not conform to the official script has the potential to be viewed as disrespectful at best, sacrilegious at worst.
 This is why I have chosen to wait until after ANZAC Day this year to write.
 In the midst of the extraordinary emotion of it all, I see little possibility of reasonable discussion and debate.
 My hope is that now, after the intensity of the day itself has passed, we are in a better position for such discussion.
 I guess we will soon see.

 In this post, then, I want to discuss what I see as one of the core untruths of the whole ANZAC tradition.
 Quite simply, I want to challenge the idea that the tragic death of so many young men (and women) has any meaning at all.